dabit3/next.js-cdk-amplify-workshop/README.md

 ## Deployment with Serverless Framework

-To deploy to AWS, create a new file at the root of the app called __serverless.yml__.
+To deploy to AWS, create a new file at the root of the Next.js client app called __serverless.yml__.
 In this file, add the following configuration:

 ```yaml
 nextamplified: